 For the most part, long gone are the days when the phone rang and you didn’t know which of your friends or family were on the other end.
-But even with caller ID on most of our phones, there is still the occasional phone number that leaves you scratching your head as to who it belongs to.
+But even with caller ID on most of our phones, there is still the occasional phone number that leaves you scratching your head as to whom it belongs.

 The solution?
-A reverse phone look up.
-This type of online search lets you find out who a number belongs to, whether it be a business, residence, landline or cell phone.
+A reverse phone lookup!
+This type of online search lets you find out to whom a number belongs, whether it be an individual or business, residence, landline or cell phone.

-There are plenty of sources that debunk the possibility that cell phones in particular can work with a reverse phone look up, so the first thing to note is that yes—reverse phone look up can indeed work to match just about any phone number with its owner.
+Some may try to debunk the possibility that cell phones in particular can work with a reverse phone lookup.
+So, the first thing to note is that, yes—reverse phone lookups can indeed work to match just about any phone number with its owner.
+Some may try to debunk the possibility that cell phones in particular can work with a reverse phone lookup.
+So, the first thing to note is that, yes—reverse phone lookups can indeed work to match just about any phone number with its owner.

 To look up a phone number, all you need is the 10-digit number (both the area code and phone number) and an internet connection.
 You’ll put the number into a database like usphonebook.com, which will then search through billions of up-to-date records (and historical ones, as well) available through publicly available sources.

-The results will include the name and location of the phone number, and possibly the cell phone carrier and more.
+The results should include the name and location of the phone number.
 The data is updated regularly to all types of phone numbers—not just landlines—to ensure you’re looking at the most up-to-date information available.
-It also allows you to conduct even deeper searches, including background checks and criminal records.

-There are a number of online services that claim to provide reverse phone look up information for free—but many of these only look up landline phone numbers, or don’t give you the full breadth of information available.
-USPhoneBook allows up to five completely free searches per day, per login.
-With a simple free sign up, you’ll be able to conduct up to 15 free searches each day.
-And with each search, you’ll receive the full name of the person or business associated with the phone number, plus the location, type of phone number and cell phone carrier (like Verizon or AT&T) if applicable.
+There are a number of online services that claim to provide reverse phone lookup information for free—but many of these only look up landline phone numbers, or they don’t give you the full breadth of information available.
+USPhoneBook provides completely free searches for any kind of phone number.
+With each search, you should receive the full name of the person or business associated with the phone number, their address, and the type of phone number, if available.